Unified Disturbance Aware Safe Kinematic Control for Closed-Architecture Robots: Hardware Experiments

 \subsection{Safe Control}

-In this section, we validate the safe control performance of our approach.
-It is essential to highlight that $\gamma$ in \eqref{eq:qp} is a crucial parameter related to the CBF's behavior.
-A large $\gamma$ makes the trajectory approach closer to the safety set's boundary, meaning a more aggressive behavior.
-A small $\gamma$ enforces the trajectory to stay far away from the safety set's boundary, meaning a more conservative behavior.
-To design a safe and efficient controller that is desired in practice, we set $\gamma$ to a significantly high value of $10$ {for all the experiments in this section}.
+It is worth noting that $\gamma$ in \eqref{eq:qp} critically influences the CBF’s behavior.
+A larger $\gamma$ drives the trajectory closer to the safety set boundary (more aggressive), while a smaller $\gamma$ keeps it farther away (more conservative).
+To achieve a safe yet efficient controller, we set $\gamma = 10$ in all experiments. {We have conducted experiments in three scenarios.}

-As previously mentioned, disturbances can either help push the trajectory back into the interior of the safety set or cause it to escape the safety set.
-Both of these behaviors are undesirable.
-We will showcase these {three} scenarios in the following experiments: (1) {Safety and Robustness Testing with Different Payloads, (2) Safety Testing Subject to External Disturbance, and (3) Safety Testing Subject to Gravity Disturbance}.